LarsGJobloop/modul-d-fagplan/docs/vault/!Application in Components.md

 - [Workflow Pipelines](#workflow-pipelines)

 ## [Build Systems](./Build%20Systems.md)
-  Setup and short introduction to the build system ViteJS
+  Setup and short introduction to the build system ViteJS.

 ## [Stateless Components](./Stateless%20Components.md)
   Using React for creating components, adding variations.
 How to make containers and generating lists.